SudhaMsr/AI-Analytics/README.md

    - It contains information about penguins of three different types.
    - It is important to understand the data before doing analysis as it gives an overview of the dataset.
 Understanding the given columns and finding the relationships and getting insights from the data.
-3. The main measurements are body mass, culmen (bill) length, bill depth, and flipper length.
+3. The main measurements of penguins are body mass, culmen (bill) length, bill depth, and flipper length.

 ### Dataset consisted of the following information
 #### The penguin dataset contains observations of penguins with the following attributes: